ayton-ps/website/main/content/_index.md

       Friday: 08:45–12:30

+      The playground is staffed from 08:30.

       **PE days are Tuesdays and Thursdays.**

       ## Term dates 🗓️

       * [2022–23 term dates](https://www.scotborders.gov.uk/info/20009/schools_and_learning/621/term_holiday_and_closure_dates)

       * [2023–24 term dates](https://www.scotborders.gov.uk/info/20009/schools_and_learning/621/term_holiday_and_closure_dates/2)

       * [2024–25 term dates](https://www.scotborders.gov.uk/info/20009/schools_and_learning/621/term_holiday_and_closure_dates/3)

       *Note the additional holidays listed under the 'Eyemouth' section of 'Casual Holidays'*

       ## Breakfast club 🥣

-      Breakfast club starts at 8am, and has a suggested donation of 20p.
+      Breakfast club runs from 08:00 to 08:30, and costs 50p.
 Please make sure you receive messages from the school via email or Xpressions for any updates to the schedule.

       ## School handbook 📘